Blepharitis

 Blepharitis treatment

-Blepharitis is a chronic inflammation of the edges of the eyelids.
+Blepharitis is inflammation of the eyelids.
 The margins of the eyelids usually thicken and look red.
 It may also cause redness of the eyes, itching and a gritty irritation.
-Lubricating eye drops do little to improve the condition.
+It affects people of all ages but is more common in those older 50 years.
+Blepharitis is likely to be the most under-diagnosed, undertreated, and underappreciated eye disease worldwide.
+(1)

-Blepharitis is often confused with conjunctivitis or "dry eye" due to its gritty sensation.
+Blepharitis is often confused with conjunctivitis or Sjogren's syndrome (dry eyes) due to its gritty sensation.
 It can also be confused with an allergic response to dust mite faeces and other allergens.
 If your red eyelids are caused by an allergy, prescription ocular antihistamines and over-the-counter ocular antihistamines can bring almost immediate relief.
 Treatment of the underlying root causes of the allergy.

 Seborrheic blepharitis